 Russian job migration uncertainty

 "I'm not sure which camp he meant, or if he meant the army camp or the jungle camp.
-There, he is by himself and unable to even understand the language.
+There, he is alone and unable to understand the language.
 "I'm not sure what to do," Ambika uttered.

 Ambika responded, "Her husband doesn't talk much, and he didn't tell her about his Russian relocation in detail," when asked how he ended up in that circumstance.